m4r35n357/VisualOptimizers/README.md

 2 | Floating point format (0 for fixed, 1 for exponential)
 3 | Number of dimensions
 4 | Maximum error for convergence
-5 | Number of evaluations (maximum per iteration, and also the overall maximum when parmater 8 is set to 2) 6 | Initial simplex scale
+5 | Number of evaluations (maximum per iteration, and also the overall maximum when parameter 8 is set to 2) 6 | Initial simplex scale
 7 | Adaptive (0 for no, 1 for yes)
 8 | Initialization (0 for explicit coordinates, 1 for random in range, 2 for "bulk mode") - ignored for GL